 Way back when I decided seven years working in a steel mill was enough (steel? yes, steel).
-I had always wanted to write professionally but it seemed like an unattainable pipe dream because structural steel tubing was my reality.
+I had always wanted to write professionally, but it seemed like an unattainable pipe dream because structural steel tubing was my reality.

-One day I went to a street fest with a group of people and I met a friend of a friend.
+One day I went to a street fest with a group of people, and I met a friend of a friend.
 We hit it off like peas and carrots and were cracking each other up all day.
-Almost off-handedly he asked,“Have you ever thought of being a writer?”
+Almost off-handedly, he asked,“Have you ever thought of being a writer?”

 “Whaaaat?”
 I choked as I spit some beer out of my nose.
+“Yeah, dude,” he continued.

+“Yes,” I replied, “I’d love to be a writer.”
+He reached in his pocket, pulled out a card, and handed it to me.
 Below his name, it said Creative Director.
 I had no clue what that was either.
-“Come by my office on Monday.”
+“Come to my office on Monday.”

+I showed up at his office on Monday morning.
 He explained what a book was, showed me his, and set me on the path to creating my own.
 He also gave me my first ever writing job working on a furniture client of his.

-A clever cover letter led to lots of interviews, none of them successful.
+Most CDs who saw it probably laughed to themselves, “Are you kidding me?
+You’re surely kidding yourself.
+Go back to steel.”
+If they had them, most were kind enough to keep those thoughts to themselves.
+A witty cover letter led to lots of interviews, none of them successful.
 My self-doubt exploded.
 My self-esteem tanked.
 Maybe I shouldn’t have left the security of that steel mill to follow my dream.
-Maybe I’ve made a colossal mistake with my life.
+Perhaps I’ve made a colossal mistake with my life.

 Then came a call from the powerhouse digital agency Razorfish.